-To align our business to current market conditions, we recognized \$7.7 million of pre-tax severance and restructuring expenses in 2020.
-Charges recognized were comprised of \$6.8 million severance costs and \$0.9 million of other restructuring expenses.
-On March 21, 2018, we announced a plan to transfer water heater, boiler and storage tank production from our Renton, Washington plant to our other U.S. plants.
-The majority of the consolidation of operations occurred in the second quarter of 2018.
-As a result of the relocation of production, we incurred pre-tax restructuring and impairment expenses of \$6.7 million in the first quarter of 2018, primarily related to employee severance, building lease exit costs, and the impairment of assets.
-These activities are reflected in "severance, restructuring, and impairment expenses" in the accompanying financial statements.
+To align our business to market conditions in 2020, we recognized \$7.7 million of pre-tax severance and restructuring expenses.
+The charges were comprised of \$6.8 million severance costs and \$0.9 million of other restructuring expenses.
+These activities are reflected in "severance and restructuring expenses" in the accompanying financial statements.